 By coming away to a WordCamp elsewhere I can get myself out of a comfort zone and see what others are working on – the clear headspace away from the normal day to day routine also allows me time to dedicate 100% of my time to the Digital landscape and to look behind – and ahead.
 That’s usually a good investment for me and my clients.

 I can also set aside time to make the use of reading up on notes from WordCamp, including catching up on talks at WordCamps from all over the world over at WordCamp.tv.

 Get Involved: Make the most of WordCamp – Support your local WordCamp

-I was really pleased to attend WordCamp Edinburgh last year, although it’s still a 150 miles away from home, it’s my local WordCamp.
+I was really pleased to attend WordCamp Edinburgh last year, although it’s still 150 miles away from home, it’s my local WordCamp.

 Whichever WordCamp you might be attending, getting involved in some level is really important – you’d be amazed at how you can contribute to someone else’s WordCamp experience.

 Take the time to talk to people, become a volunteer, or submit a talk to present.